 - Have clarity about where you are going with your business, have the courage to manage and lead better, and have the confidence to know that what you are doing is the right thing to do;

-- Diversity and inclusion increase the talent in the workforce and should be given top priority.
+- Diversity and inclusion increases the talent in the workforce and should be given top priority.
 Businesses have a social responsibility to bring people of all abilities into their workforce.

 This is a great time for companies to redefine their strategies, what should be at the core of their approach as they are moving forward?

-Toni Georgieva: Be people-centred right now but through data.
-Change your HR strategy based on the data you gather from your employees, then you can decide where you should focus your energy.
-There should be no delay in implementing the changes that your employees have called for and you should always measure the impact.
+Toni Georgieva: Be people-centred right now – through data.
+Change your HR strategy based on the data you gather from your employees, and then you can decide where you should focus your energy.
+There should be no delay in implementing the changes that your employees have called for, and you should always measure the impact.
 Employers need to also understand why these changes need to happen and get everyone on board.
-More often than not when you have to makes these decisions about strategy and not everyone is sure what is going on, you end up with conflicting messages and you cannot have that.
+More often than not, when you have to makes these decisions about strategy and not everyone is sure what is going on, you end up with conflicting messages and you cannot have that.

 Steve Shutts: I think the best thing to start doing is to remap your landscape.
-Your customers, your markets have changed and you need to bring together the key people in our organisation and outside your business that will allow you to map the landscape.
-Make sure you have a clearly defined purpose and then you need to be able to communicate that with your customers and employees.
+Your customers and markets have changed and you need to bring together the key people in your organisation and outside your business, that will allow you to map the landscape.
+Make sure you have a clearly defined purpose, and then you need to be able to communicate that with your customers and employees.
 You have to think about your values and let those influence your culture.
 Come up with a list of behaviours that you will not tolerate.
 If your top performer is displaying behaviour that does not align with your values, would you keep them on?

-You need to write down your values, write down your purpose, and link the two together.
+You need to write down your values and purpose and link the two together.
 Then bring in the right technology that will allow you to deliver to that future.
-It is also about talent management since your business purpose might have changed due to pandemic.
-Bring in the people that have the talent to help you achieve the vision for the future of your company, pay them well and let them help you redefine your strategy.
+It is also about talent management since your business purpose might have changed due to the pandemic.
+Bring in the people that have the talent to help you achieve the vision for the future of your company, pay them well, and let them help you redefine your strategy.

 What do you think is the greatest factor holding companies back from building a ‘new normal’ in the workplace?

-Toni Georgieva: There are many factors such as there being a set way of doing things, an inability to work remotely, difficulty in breaking habits in the workplace, financial reasons but it also depends on the type of business you have.
+Toni Georgieva: There are many factors, such as; there being a set way of doing things, an inability to work remotely, difficulty in breaking habits in the workplace, and financial reasons.
+It also depends on the type of business you have.
 For some, there is a real need to have people in the same space.
 There is also a fear of change and an inability to measure output.

-Steve Shutts: The three Cs is the answer: confidence, clarity, courage.
-Clarity about where you are going with your business, the courage to manage and lead better and the confidence to know that what you are doing is the right thing to do.
-Very few companies actually have a clear vision, have the courage to manage their workforce better and the confidence to be secure in their decisions.
+Steve Shutts: The three C’s is the answer: Confidence, Clarity, Courage; clarity about where you are going with your business, the courage to manage and lead better, and the confidence to know that what you are doing is the right thing to do.
+Very few companies actually have a clear vision, have the courage to manage their workforce better, or the confidence to be secure in their decisions.
 A lot of companies are relying on government schemes such as furlough to get them through this time and are waiting out the pandemic.
-But you cannot wait to see where the wind blows if you are a leader you need to act now, you need to be much more decisive.
-If you wait, your business might die and others that are nimbler will take over and you will lose altogether.
+However, you cannot wait to see where the wind blows; if you are a leader, you need to act now and be much more decisive.
+If you wait, your business might die, and others that are nimbler will take over and you will lose it altogether.

 Steve Shutts: The narrative around the skills gap will have to change.
-People say that there is a skills gap and that there are not enough people to fill that gap, when in fact there are so many people out there with varying levels of skill but with the willingness to work that can fill that gap.
+People say that there is a skills gap, and not enough people to fill that gap, when in fact there are so many people out there with varying levels of skill who have the willingness to work, that can fill that gap.
 Some of the Astriid candidates might not have a lot of business skills but they are young and eager to learn.
 Others have real-life experience, have retired because of a condition but might want to come out of retirement again.
 I would now say to businesses that they have a social responsibility to fill the skills gap and bring these people into companies.
 They have the skills and they bring innovation and creativity to the organisation.
 It is a sensible business decision too.
-Diversity and inclusion are beneficial to business because it increases the talent in the workforce and it should be given top priority.
+Diversity and inclusion is beneficial to business because it increases the talent in the workforce and it should be given top priority.

 What are the main changes that you have seen in terms of employee engagement in the ‘new normal’?

-Toni Georgieva: People are more willing to answer questions that they did not want to answer before and that is brilliant for us to see because it gives us insight.
-People are organising themselves in terms of replacing the things they miss with virtual options instead.
-Organising beer over zoom or pop quizzes or making sure that there are daily check-ups so that no one is missed out.
-And if someone is not present then people have been writing briefs and filling them in on the situation.
+Toni Georgieva: People are more willing to answer questions that they did not want to answer before, and that is brilliant for us to see because it gives us insight.
+People are organising themselves in terms of replacing the things they miss, with virtual options instead; for example, organising beer over zoom or pop quizzes or making sure that there are daily check-ups so that no one is missed out.
+If someone cannot be present, then people have been writing briefs and filling them in on the situation.

 Is now the right time to look for new job opportunities?
 What will HR managers look for in candidates?

-Put a future date for your vision, for where you want to.
+Put a future date for your vision, for where you want to be.
 Create an image of what that future will look like and imagine you are standing there already.
 Then look back.
-Look back from the future and identify the path, the ladder that you need to take to get from where you are today to where you want to be.
-If you sit back and just wait instead of taking responsibility and recognising that you are not in the right place can cause a lot of stress and pressure.
+Look back from the future and identify the path, and the ladder that you need to take to get from where you are today to where you want to be.
+If you sit back and just wait instead of taking responsibility, and recognising that you are not in the right place, it can cause a lot of stress and pressure.
 There will not be a lot of jobs out there but depending on how quickly organisations recover and pivot on doing something else, they will need new expertise.
 If your experience can be summed up in an effective CV that is relevant to those businesses, you will find them, and they will find you.

 How can we adjust HR KPIs to the ‘new normal’?

 Toni Georgieva: You have to understand how the business is going to work from now on.
 There will be more KPIs for recruitment.
 There will be a skill shortage in certain areas and people in recruitment will need to think about how to build a talent pipeline.
-There will be more KPIs in diversity and inclusion, more KPIs in wellbeing and health, there will be more KPIs in how creative we are in how we measure output and how we job share.
+There will be more KPIs in diversity and inclusion, wellbeing and health, and in how creative we are in how we measure output and job share.
 I think these will be the KPIs that will change or be slightly altered.

-Steve Shutts: The government has a target of bringing 1 million people with disabilities in the workforce.
-ED&I will become a greater factor after COVID-19 and every business will need to do its share and bring in people with disability to work for them.
+Steve Shutts: The government has a target of bringing 1 million people with disabilities into the workforce.
+ED&I will become a greater factor after COVID-19, and every business will need to do its share and bring in people with disability, to work for them.

-Steve Shutts: People would have experienced the same sorts of things are people who have a medical condition.
-It is about lack of structure, feeling trapped and a bit stuck, isolation and quietness and loneliness and feeling a bit purposeless.
+Steve Shutts: People would have experienced the same sorts of things as people who have a medical condition.
+It is about lack of structure, feeling trapped and a bit stuck, isolation, quietness, loneliness, and feeling a bit purposeless.
 There are simple but powerful pieces of advice from people who have more experience with isolation.
-They are things like finding structure, having a schedule, formal methods of communication.
-Being able to set up a routine that still allows for the unexpected.
-Breaking down the big tasks into smaller ones and managing your health is also worthwhile.
-Above all, people should be using the flow that they are in, no matter the time of day to get work done.
-People with medical conditions sometimes cannot sleep because of their medication so they use the hours in the night to work and companies should become flexible and allow that to happen.
+They are things like finding structure, having a schedule, formal methods of communication, being able to set up a routine that still allows for the unexpected, breaking down the big tasks into smaller ones, and managing your health.
+Above all, people should be using the flow that they are in, no matter the time of day, to get work done.
+People with medical conditions sometimes cannot sleep because of their medication, so they use the hours in the night to work, and companies should become flexible and allow that to happen.

 Watch the full webinar here: